4. User installed software

 Your software may have prerequisites, for any prerequisites please check already installed modules and load if you find that they satisfy your software needs.
 See Environment modules guide for information how to find and use modules.

-For example, if you are compiling software that needs gcc compiler, cmake, and OpenMPI-aware HDF5 you will need to load the following modules:
+For example, if you are compiling software that needs gcc compiler, cmake, and need an OpenMPI-aware HDF5 you will load the following modules:

 [user@hpc3-xx-yy:~]$ module load cmake/3.22.1